-Ms. Falk is frequently recognized for her pro bono work and has represented pro bono clients in asylum proceedings and New York City Housing Authority proceedings.
+Jessica is frequently recognized for her pro bono work and has represented pro bono clients in asylum proceedings and New York City Housing Authority proceedings.
 She was the recipient of the Lawyers Alliance for New York’s 2016 Cornerstone Award in connection with her work on two successful cases appealing New York government agencies’ failure to provide documents in response to Freedom of Information Law requests.
-She is also actively involved in mentoring and diversity initiatives at the Firm and serves as a member of the New York Women@Weil Planning Committee.
+She is also actively involved in mentoring and diversity initiatives at the Firm and serves on the leadership panel for the Firm’s Taskforce on Women’s Engagement and Retention (TOWER) and is co-chair of the Firm’s Summer Program Committee.

-Ms. Falk is a member of the New York City Bar Association’s Trademarks and Unfair Competition Committee and the Intellectual Property Law Section of the New York State Bar Association.
+Jessica is a member of the New York City Bar Association’s Entertainment Law Committee and the Intellectual Property Law Section of the New York State Bar Association.
 She has appeared as a panelist for the American Bar Association’s Consumer Protection Update, the New York State Bar Association’s Bridging the Gap: Intellectual Property in the Digital Age program, and the Wall Street Exchange’s panel on Powerful Networking and Social Media Tools.
 She co-authored the State Bar of Texas Suing and Defending Governmental Entities Course from 2010-2013, and is the author of Unwinding the Deals that Fell Victim to the Credit Crunch, 27 Ann.
 Rev. Banking & Fin.
 L. 261 (2008).